jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_monitoredserver_connectionfailure.md

 {% include note.html content="The alarm will clear automatically if the error is due to the service being down or network problems and the error condition goes away." %}

+## Configuration
+If this alarm is raised too often or not enough for a given SQL Server Instance you can configure certain parameters.
+See [Configure Connections][enterprise_connect_details].

 {% include links.html %}